Client-Side Web SDK

 Sets the public IP address for this device to report during device registration.
 If you neglect to call this method, or the IP address value is null

-, the system will attempt to auto-detect the IP address using an external service.
-If the service is inaccessible, the system will use the client’s IP address of the HTTP connection.
+, the system attempts to autodetect the IP address using an external service.
+If the service is inaccessible, the system uses the client’s IP address of the HTTP connection.
 Successful Mobile Auth authentication requires the client’s public IP address.

 withOtpFallback(startStep: OtpStartStep | OtpStartStepFn, finishStep: OtpFinishStep | OtpFinishStepFn): AuthenticatorBuilder

 Configure start and finish handlers for SMS OTP authenticator.
-Collecting user input requires using these handlers to enter the phone number for delivery of OTP codes, and to enter received OTP codes.
+Collecting customer input requires using these handlers to enter the phone number for delivery of OTP codes, and to enter received OTP codes.

 withInstantLinkFallback(startStep: OtpStartStep | OtpStartStepFn): AuthenticatorBuilder

 Configure handler for Instant Link authenticator.
-This handler collects user input to enter the phone number for Instant Link.
+This handler collects customer input to enter the phone number for Instant Link.

 build(): Authenticator